 We value our volunteers and appreciate the contribution they make.
 Without them we would be unable to achieve much of what we do.
 Our volunteers are of different gender, age and background and have a range of skills to offer Mission in Action.

-You must be 18 years old to volunteer with us unless accompanied by a guardian.
+- You must be 18 years old to volunteer with us unless accompanied by a guardian.

-We have a max stay of 2 months for all volunteers (unless stated otherwise)
+- We have a max stay of 2 months for all volunteers (unless stated otherwise)

 You will need a Kenyan visitors visa before you arrive in Kenya.

 You have 2 options on how you can get this visa:

 - You can buy this as you clear customs when you arrive at Nairobi airport for $50 American dollars.

 - You can organise the visa before you leave by contacting the Kenyan Embassy.
 You can also have your travel agent arrange this for you for a fee.

 The benefit of having your visa before you arrive is you don’t need to wait in line, which can sometimes take up to an hour.